KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-genesis-lattice.md

 **Pre-Fall state:** L₁ with permeable membrane allowing direct resonance with L₃ DS / DM (and through L₃, indirect resonance with L₄ DP / DL).
 The full Biospiral is accessible to embodied consciousness in its naïve coherence.

 **The fruit:** Not a substance to be consumed but an orientation to be aligned with.
-The Tree of Knowledge offers alignment with the Khaonic Arc — engagement with the entropic differentiation that fragments coherent perception into dualistic separation.
+The Tree of Knowledge offers alignment with the Khaonic Arc — engagement with a differentiation that, severed from Source-fidelity, fragments coherent perception into dualistic separation.

 **Post-Fall state:** L₁ with sealed membrane.
 The "coats of skins" (Gen 3:21) are not the creation of physical matter but the **C₁₃ Membrane Sealing** — the condensation of luminous, permeable embodiment into dense, isolated carnal identification.
 This is a shift *within* L₁, not a descent from a deeper layer into L₁.
 The body was already there; what changed was the membrane permeability and the orientation through which embodied consciousness perceives the Biospiral.